AdrianneC/digital-marketing-agency-landing-page/README.md

 ## Credits

-This web page code was created by Adrianne Cookson as part of the Edx front end web development bootcamp
+This web page code was created by Adrianne Cookson

 ## License